- Study upper division science courses in an ideal location for ecology, biology, and health sciences, in small groups with field experience.

 Why Study In San Ramón?

 The San Ramón program is designed for science majors interested in learning more about health, ecology, and conservation biology in Costa Rica.
-You may stay for one semester or a full year, and choose from courses in tropical ecology, tropical marine biology, conservation biology, environmental policy, and other life science topics within Costa Rica.
+You may stay for one or two summer sessions, one semester, or a full year, and choose from courses in tropical ecology, tropical marine biology, conservation biology, environmental policy, and other life science topics within Costa Rica.

 You will be able to augment your regular coursework by enrolling in several related field study courses that give you hands-on experience in these subjects.
 Costa Rica is well known for its extraordinary natural beauty and biodiversity, preserved in its many national parks and reserves, and it is at the forefront of the ecotourism movement.
 With approval from your university honors program, you also will be able to receive honors credit for certain courses.